mgroling/Elephant-Fish/README.md

 * More training on data in sleap (probably 200 - 600 frames more), specifically for edge cases
 * Better interpolation method:
-* Detect outliers not by constant velocity but rather by a factor dependend on the current velocity
+* Detect outliers not by constant velocity but rather by a factor depending on the current velocity
 * Detect "really bad sequence" of frames more reliably
 * Include consistency checks on Nodes in relation to each other (e.g. center needs to be between tail and head, and many more)